Ever Want to consume Cable TV anywhere in the house? I did, and can...now

 E) Overcoming missing applications (ffmpeg)

-F) Overcoming obsolete applications (
+F) Overcoming obsolete applications (ffmpeg)

-G) Overcoming missing application-specific supporting libraries (ALSA for
+G) Overcoming missing application-specific supporting libraries (ALSA for ffmpeg)

-I) Overcoming incomplete documentation (
+I) Overcoming incomplete documentation (ffmpeg)

 J) Overcoming obsolete advice (Internet)